fbpx Skip to main content

 1) Meetings; Each RAB chapter will meet monthly with an internal meeting with its respective members, at a time that works for the entire group.
 Quarterly, RAB chapters will meet with DBL leadership via Microsoft Teams to provide updates, participate in continuing education opportunities, provide strategic planning discussion on upcoming events, and engage their respective Board Mentor from DBL’s national board.

-2) Fundraising; When committing to Dogs for Better Lives’ Regional Advisory Board, a member is committing to a minimum fundraising goal of $1,000, through their direct support, engaging others to support the nonprofit, and/or through in-kind.
-This can also be done through the support of the four following (annual) initiatives:
+2) Fundraising; While participating on one of Dogs for Better Lives’ Regional Advisory Boards, a member is committing to supporting a collaborative fundraising goal for their respective RAB of $5,000 annually, through a number of possible avenues, including direct support, engaging others to support the nonprofit, in-kind contributions, and/or corporate matching, among other options.
+This can also be done through the support of the six following (annual) initiatives:

 3) Marketing; All members of the Regional Advisory Board are expected to assist Dogs for Better Lives in spreading the word about their brand and mission, whether that be through word of mouth, sharing social media posts, and/or introducing new members to our community.